-IP Addresses in the device42 database must be unique per VRF group.
+IP Addresses in the Device42 database must be unique per VRF group.
 So, you can have two subnets with overlapping IP ranges as long as they are in different VRF groups.
-The only issue with overlapping subnet ranges is that auto-discovery and import will add/modify the IP into first subnet it finds in the list.
+The only issue with overlapping subnet ranges is that auto-discovery and import will add or modify the IP into first subnet it finds in the list.

 IP Address List Page

 The list page shows IPv4 and IPv6 addresses that you can sort by any field.
-You can also filter by type, availability, updated time stamp, subnet and VRF group.
+You can also filter by type, availability, updated time stamp, subnet, VRF group, and tags.